Skip to content

 tova

-index_of("hello world", "world") // 6
+indexOf("hello world", "world") // 6

-index_of("abcabc", "bc") // 1
+indexOf("abcabc", "bc") // 1

-index_of("hello", "xyz") // nil
+indexOf("hello", "xyz") // nil

 last_index_of